Legal

 When the request is for personal information there are no charges unless there is a significant number of records.

-(a) Determining whether it holds the information requested;
+(a) Determining whether SEAI holds the records requested;

-(d) Extracting the information from the files, documents, electronic or other information sources containing both it and other material not relevant to the request, and
+(d) Extracting the records from the files, documents, electronic or other information sources;

-(e) Preparing a schedule specifying the records for consideration for release.
+(e) Preparing a schedule detailing the records that SEAI is considering for release.

 How is a Freedom of Information request processed by SEAI?

-The FOI Unit will issue an acknowledgement letter to you within 10 working days (excluding Public Holidays) of your request being received.
-The next stages of the process will be clearly explained in this letter.
+The FOI Unit will issue an acknowledgement to you within 10 working days (excluding Public Holidays) of your request being received, explaining .the next stages of the process.

 A decision regarding your request will normally be issued by the FOI Unit within 20 working days of the receipt of your request.